tobias-weiss-ai-xr/opendesk-edu/docs/permissions.md

 - **openDesk Administrator**: Manages openDesk-global settings, such as users and groups.
 - **openDesk User**: Can log in to openDesk to make use of defined openDesk applications.

-> **Note**<br>
+> [!note]
-> Although it is not enforced by openDesk, it is strongly recommended that a user account is not granted both roles at the same time.
+> Although it is not enforced by openDesk, it is strongly recommended that a user account is not granted both
+> roles at the same time.
 This is to maintain the separation of duties.

 ### Application usage